 Top spring break destinations in Europe for spotting cherry blossom and eating great food include Paris (think plenty of spring blossom), Seville (the spring is a better time to visit this Spanish city if too much hot weather isn’t really your thing), Amsterdam (fewer crowds and all of the tulips), and Ljubljana (this Slovenian city offers plenty of parks and open-air cafés).

-Visit if you like: Cheaper airfares before peak season, fewer tourists, hotel discounts and the accommodation of your choice is almost certainly on offer, museums that are not overly crowded.
+Visit Europe in the spring if you like: Cheaper airfares before peak season, fewer tourists, hotel discounts and the accommodation of your choice is almost certainly on offer, museums that are not overly crowded.

 Europe in the Summer

 Hot summer heat and throngs of tourists flock to the European continent.
 Europe in the summer is the perfect opportunity to get off the beaten track a little and search for those hidden gems while everyone else is queuing up for any given iconic tourist attraction in a place.
 If you love sunny and warm weather, then you’re almost guaranteed to find it if you travel through most of Europe in the summer months.